Medical

 Contraindications

 It is contraindicated in the pregnancy.
-It is also recommended that women with childbearing potential should not administer this medicine, unless and until her pregnancy is omitted.
-It is contraindicated in women who are breast feeding.
-In is contraindicated in patients with impaired functions of liver and it is also contraindicated in patients with increased lipid values in the blood.
-The administration of ROACUTANCE is prohibited with exfoliative or keratolytic anti-acne agents because it may cause local irritation.
+It is also recommended that women with childbearing potential should not administer this medicine unless and until their pregnancy is omitted.
+It is contraindicated in women who are breastfeeding.
+It is contraindicated in patients with impaired functions of the liver, and it is also contraindicated in patients with increased lipid values in the blood.
+The administration of ROACUTANCE with exfoliative or keratolytic anti-acne agents is prohibited because it may cause local irritation.
 Moreover, the interaction of ROACUTANCE can diminish the effects of progesterone if given with progesterone preparations.
-Lastly, the continuous treatment with vitamin A should be avoided because it may lead to “hypervitaminosis A” (Goodfield et al, 2010).
+Lastly, continuous treatment with vitamin A should be avoided because it may lead to “hypervitaminosis A” (Goodfield et al., 2010).

 Group

-It belongs to the group dermatologic agents which is defined as the group of drugs that are used to prevent or treat disorders of skin and to provide daily care to skin.
+It belongs to the group dermatologic agents, which are defined as the group of drugs that are used to prevent or treat disorders of the skin and to provide daily care to the skin.

 Side Effects